baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 In the face of this idea, voices from Baltimore’s African-American grew louder in their criticism and opposition to confederate memory.
 In 1931, the _Baltimore Afro-American_ reported on the participation of Rev. George F. Bragg, Jr., the Baltimore pastor of St. James Church in the dedication of the Hayward Shepherd Memorial in Harper’s Ferry, West Virginia in a ceremony led by the United Daughters of the Confederacy.
 The _Afro_ quoted Mrs. S.H.
 Hill — “a woman of great prominence in Harpers Ferry” — who expressed surprise with Bragg’s participation in the event:

-> ”One who has done so much to bring the best that colored people have done to light.
-Most of the better thinking people of Harpers Ferry look upon the whole thing with disgust.”
+> One who has done so much to bring the best that colored people have done to light.
+Most of the better thinking people of Harpers Ferry look upon the whole thing with disgust.

 The _Afro_ continued to note:

 > The speeches were ofttimes made to sound low because of the laughter of the porters on the B. and O. railroad train parked on a siding above the grandstand.